matroxel/roman_imsim/README.md

 # wfirst_imsim

 The simulation code is changing rapidly as development occurs.
-This branch represents a static version of the code used for the paper "A Synthetic WFIRST High-Latitude Imaging Survey]{A Synthetic WFIRST High-Latitude Imaging Survey: Simulation Suite and the Impact of Wavefront Errors on Weak Gravitational Lensing".
+This branch represents a static version of the code used for the paper "A Synthetic WFIRST High-Latitude Imaging Survey: Simulation Suite and the Impact of Wavefront Errors on Weak Gravitational Lensing".

 The documentation for this code is likely out of date, and support is not intended.